Groups and Workshops

 The Zentangle Method is an easy-to-learn, relaxing and fun way to create beautiful images by drawing structured patterns.
 The recommended supplies are a micron, gel, or felt tip pen (ball point not recommended); some plain paper, bullet journal or 3.5 inch square tile; a graphite pencil; and a blending stump or q-tip — but anything you have at home is great.

-These wellness workshops are co-hosted by Foothill Psych Services, Foothill Wellness Ambassadors and Foothill Project Hope Club.
+These wellness workshops are co-hosted by Foothill College Psychological Services, Foothill Wellness Ambassadors and Foothill Project Hope Club.

 Are You Looking for Crisis Counseling or Help Services?

-For information about crisis counseling or to make an appointment with a Psychological Services therapist, please contact the Psychological Services office at 408.864.8868.
+For information about crisis counseling or to make an appointment with a therapist, please contact the Mental Health and Wellness Center at 408.864.8868.

 You can also find information about crisis counseling and support resources outside of De Anza by visiting our Counseling resources list.